CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 [Visit Apache TOMEE ](http://tomee.apache.org/download-ng.html) and download the TomEE 9 version of **TomEE Plus**
-We have tested with TomEE Plus 9.1.2.
+We have tested with TomEE Plus 10.0.0.
 (Note: "Plus", not "Plume".)
-Later, you may see TomEE 10 in the IDE - even though you have installed 9.
-No worries.

 Copy the TomEE directory to an appropriate directory on your file system.
 This is a directory that you have read and write access to.
 The directory path should contain no spaces.
 Do not change the name of the TomEE Plus directory.